LouisXVBTW/Pokemon-Farming/README.md

 pip3 install pynput

 #############
-You start by standing at the enterence once you've stepped in.
+You start by standing at the enterence once you've stepped into the Healing Center.
 #############